 We suggest you visit Veterinary Oral Health Council (VOHC) for diets and treats that promote stronger teeth and better breath.

 Our pharmacy includes a complete inventory of medications, nutriceuticals, shampoos, and paracitides including heartworm, flea and tick products.
-We carry both Purina and Hills Science Diet prescription diets.
+We carry Royal Canin, Purina and Hills Science Diet prescription diets.

-Euthanasia is never an easy decision for any pet owner.
-Our veterinarians will help you decide when the time is right for both you and your pet and then guide you through process.
-We always give clients the option of staying with their pet during the procedure or saying their goodbyes and leaving beforehand.
+Euthanasia is never an easy decision.
+Our veterinarians will help you decide when the time has come and then guide you through process.

 Dr. Carrie O’Loughlin shares her veterinary expertise with local wildlife rehabilitators to the benefit of our diverse wildlife population.
 Birds of prey and other wildlife are vulnerable to injury, often by cars because they fly over or sit on or near roadside.
 Some injuries require nursing care, others major orthopedic surgery to return the patient to full health needed to be returned to the wild.
 Sadly, not all patients can be fully healed.
 But most of these patients have been returned to the wild with Dr. O’Loughlin’s skill and the tender, loving, constant attention of caring wildlife rehabilitators.